 This mountain bike shoe is an optimal choice if you’re looking for slim fit.

-Because this is a narrow shoe, the sizing differs from standard charts.
+It's a narrow shoe.
+The sizing differs from standard size charts.

 Be sure to learn how to lace them correctly or the elastic strap can break.